deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 We give below a table providing the bounds for all modes, in the various settings.
 TODO

-### Deoxys-I\*
+### Deoxys-AE1

-Security of Deoxys-I\* in the nonce-respecting scenario is very strong: confidentiality is perfectly guaranteed and the forgery probability is 2^(-tau), independently of the number of blocks of data in encryption/decryption queries made by the adversary.
+Security of Deoxys-AE1 in the nonce-respecting scenario is very strong: confidentiality is perfectly guaranteed and the forgery probability is 2^(-tau), independently of the number of blocks of data in encryption/decryption queries made by the adversary.
 This is simply managed by ensuring that only unique tweaks are used as long at the nonce is not repeating.
-In the nonce-misuse scenario, no security is claimed for Deoxys-I\*.
+In the nonce-misuse scenario, no security is claimed for Deoxys-AE1.

-### Deoxys-II\*
+### Deoxys-AE2

 TODO

-### Deoxys-III\*
+### Deoxys-AE3

 In the nonce-respecting scenario, confidentiality and integrity are guaranteed as long as less than 2^112 blocks of data are processed and less than 2^112 computations are performed by the adversary.